 Brooklyn's First Voluntary Hospital

-The Brooklyn Hospital Center has a 175-year history dating back to 1839 when a gentleman from Buffalo broke a leg on Fulton Street, near Brooklyn City Hall.
+The Brooklyn Hospital Center has a 175-year-plus history dating back to 1839 when a gentleman from Buffalo broke a leg on Fulton Street, near Brooklyn City Hall.
 It soon became clear that there was no place to take the stranger, except the infamous almshouse four miles away.
 Six years later, in 1845, Brooklyn City Hospital (later renamed The Brooklyn Hospital) was incorporated by the state legislature.

-The hospital has continued to grow since then, playing a critical role in the life of Brooklyn and New York City.
+The hospital has continued to grow since then, playing a critical role in the life of Brooklyn.